Memo 27: Essential Qualifications for BSN and ABSN Students

 - be able to quickly read and comprehend extensive written material

 - be able to evaluate and apply information and engage in critical thinking in the classroom and clinical setting

 - possess the emotional health required for the full utilization of his or her intellectual abilities

 - promptly complete all responsibilities attendant to the diagnosis and care of patients and families

-- be able to maintain mature, sensitive, and effective relationships with patients, students, faculty, staff and other professionals under all circumstances, including highly stressful situations
+- be able to maintain mature, sensitive, and effective relationships with patients, students, faculty, staff, and other professionals under all circumstances, including in highly stressful situations

 - have the emotional stability to function effectively under stress and to adapt to an environment that may change rapidly without warning and/or in unpredictable ways